toeverything/blocksuite/packages/docs/command-api.md

 # Command API

-::: warning
+::: info
-This documentation is mostly written for BlockSuite maintainers.
-If you goal doesn't involve in contributing to the BlockSuite repository, here may not be the best place for getting started.
+This document is preliminary and subject to refinement and updates for clarity and accuracy.
 :::

 Commands are the reusable actions for triggering state updates.
 Inside a command, you can query different states of the editor, or perform operations to update them.
 With the command API, you can define chainable commands and execute them.